mridang/railcrossapp/README.md

 To develop the application, you must have a GitHub app of your own.

+Configure the `.env` file with the necessary information.
+This file has be configured with example values.

+* `APP_ID` is the unique identifier of your app and is used for authenticating to the GitHub API
+* `CLIENT_ID` is the unique client identifier of your app  and is used for authenticating to the GitHub API
+* `WEBHOOK_SECRET` is the webhook secret of your app and is used for validating the webhook signatures
+* `JEST_GITHUB_PAT` is a personal access token that is used for the integration tests.
+* `JEST_GITHUB_REPO` is the name of a repository that is used for the integration tests.

+> [!NOTE]
+> It is fine to add sensitive information to this file as this file only
+> serves as a template and Git has been configured to not track any
+> changes this file using `git update-index --assume-unchanged .env`

 ### Linting the code

 Lint the code using `npm run lint`.
 This command runs ESLint and